usman42301/alphafx-alert-bot/README.md

-# alphafx-alert-bot
+# AlphaFX Alert Bot

-TradingView Email Alert Bot (Gmail to Client Emails)
+This bot reads TradingView alerts from Gmail and forwards them to subscribed clients via email.